A new perspective

 Well, until we meet with the UFO mothership.

 The car slows, a road on the left, more of a gap in the trees.
 There’s a gate of sorts, wire and bent rusty steel rods that serve to warn travelers with mild, uncertain curiosity.
 As Donny turns the vehicle toward the gate, the entire thing falls over, opening up a passage between the larger posts that appear to keep the straggly wire contraption upright.
 The car glides over the wires and bounces along the path through the trees.
 A few moments, we come into a clearing surrounding a medium size ramshackle house.
 The entire structure appears to lean southward by more than a few degrees of inclination.
-Greying clapboard sides, rotted trim and gables, all in better shape than the roof on the place.
-Which appears to be missing in one section.
+Greying clapboard sides, rotted trim and gables, all in better shape than the roof on the place, which appears to be missing in one section.
 Rafters can be seen.
 A barn shows nearly the same decay.
 It stands off on the south.
-We glide past its open doors.
-As we come to a stop inside the decrepit building, I notice the door closing behind us.
+We glide in, past its open doors.
+As we come to a stop inside the decrepit building, I see the doors closing behind us.
 Neither of the two move and it takes a moment for me to realize why.
 The entire vehicle begins to move downward, an elevator.
 Hay that had covered the floor of the barn now falls around us as we descend, adding to the unreality of our situation.
 No, more like a spy movie with what has happened to me so far.

 A jolt, and movement stops.
 The hay continues to fall a moment, Donny puts the car in gear and drives forward into a huge parking garage, Pulling into a space labeled Mr. MacGyver, the old man opens his door and gets out.
 I follow.
 The three of us meet together at the back of the Lincoln and walk further south of where we parked.
 A pair of doors are before us and we stop as Donny presses a series of numbers into the keypad at one edge.
 The door clicks, we enter.